nepenth/knowledge-base/README.md

 ### Uncategorized <a name="uncategorized"></a>
-The Uncategorized category serves as a temporary holding space for newly added or misplaced content, containing articles that have not yet been assigned to specific categories.
-This collection of 52 items includes general technical information awaiting proper categorization.
+The "Uncategorized" category is a temporary holding place for technical articles and resources that have not yet been assigned to a specific topic or category, with 52 items currently awaiting categorization.
+These items are further organized into a single subcategory, "General", until they can be properly classified and moved to their respective categories.
 *Subcategories: General*
 *Items: 52*